A while ago I received this email from a woman experiencing the opposite of the positive emotions she had hoped to find in recovery.

 Grief and Shame

 Need help dealing with loss and grief?
-Click Here to Request a Counselling Appointment
+Click Here to Request a Counseling Appointment

-Glynis Sherwood – MEd, Canadian Certified Counsellor, Registered Clinical Counsellor, specializes in helping people recover from Loss, Grief and Addictive Behaviors – aka ‘the pain that won’t go away.
+Glynis Sherwood – MEd, Canadian Certified Counselor, Registered Clinical Counselor, specializes in helping people recover from Loss, Grief and Addictive Behaviors – aka ‘the pain that won’t go away.